31131023374/analysis/contract.md

 At footer of table, show
 - Cumulative total (sum of all Total with taxes)
 - Remain Value = Min Value - Cumulative total.

-#Tab Other Information
+## Tab Other Information
-- Salesperson (O)
+- Salesperson (R)
 - Sales Team  (O)
 - Company     (O)
 - Tags        (O)

-#Status:
-New - Doing - Done - Canceled
+## Status:
+Draft -> In-Progress -> Done -> Canceled

+- Status is set to In-Progress when contract is confirm (only by profile Adminnistration)
+- Status is set to Done when Cumulative Total >= Min Value

-#Buttons in Header line:
+## Buttons in Header line:
-- Create SO
+- Create SO (only show when status is In-Progress)
+- Confirm
 - Cancel
 - Set to Done

-#In SO view
+## In SO view

 Also add a new field, Contract, for user to choose and view linked contract.

-#Permission:
+## Permission:
 The same rules as Sales Order:
 - Administration profile has full permission
 - Owner of Contract is salesperson set to Salesperson field.